 - Agile development

 - Application development and configuration

 You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 - SWI-CIS31 (Not currently available)

 You must have successfully completed the following subject(s) before starting this subject:

-Students should have completed 187.5 Credit Points (15 units) including INF30029 Information Technology Project Management.
+Students should have completed 187.5 credit points (15 x subjects) can be from a Bachelor Degree plus INF30029 Information Technology Project Management.